NanaShi929/CNC_Plotter/README.md

    * Calibrate steps/mm using a ruler.

 ### 3. Generate G-Code with Inkscape
-1. Install **Inkscape v0.92** and the required GRBL extension. *(Note: You can find the correct Inkscape version and the needed extension inside the `Inkscape.zip` file provided in this repository!)*
+1. Extract the **`Inkscape.zip`** file provided in this repository.
+Install the Inkscape software inside, which already includes the necessary extension for plotting.
 2. Set your canvas size to match your plotter's physical limits.
 3. Import an image, go to `Path` -> `Trace Bitmap`, then `Path` -> `Object to Path`.
 4. Use the extension menu to generate the `.gcode` file, setting your servo angles (e.g., Pen Up: 120, Pen Down: 90).